canada-ca/tracker/scanners/README.md

 ## Watching events

-You can subscript to all the events for debugging purposes with `nats sub domains.>`
+You can subscript to all the events for debugging purposes with `nats sub "domains.>"`